Project Management Dashboard in Power Apps

 • Structuring project data clearly

-• Designing dashboard views around execution needs
+• Designing views around execution needs

 • Adding proactive signals and thresholds